CFS Kamloops

 Canadian Forces Station Kamloops (ADC ID: SM-153/C-153) is a closed General Surveillance Radar station.
-It is located 12.8 mi northeast of Kamloops, British Columbia.
-It was closed in 1988.
+It is located 12.8 mi northeast of Kamloops, British Columbia on the peak of Mount Lolo.
+It was closed in 1988 due to advances in military technology which made it obsolete.

 It was operated as part of the Pinetree Line network controlled by NORAD.

 History

 As a result of the Cold War and with the expansion of a North American continental air defence system, The site at Kamloops was selected as a site for a United States Air Force (USAF) radar station, one of the many that would make up the Pinetree Line of Ground-Control Intercept (GCI) radar sites.
 Construction on the base began in 1956 and was completed in 1957.
 The base was manned by members of the USAF's Air Defense Command (ADC) 825th Aircraft Control and Warning Squadron, being known as Kamloops Air Station.

 In September 1957, operations began at the unit's permanent home.
 The station was equipped with AN/FPS-3A, AN/FPS-20, AN/FPS-87A; AN/FPS-6B, and AN/FPS-507 radars.

 As a GCI base, the 918th's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.
 These interceptors were based at the 25th Air Division, Larson Air Force Base in Washington.

 In the early 1960s, the USAF relinquished control of the base to the Royal Canadian Air Force (RCAF).
 This was part of an arrangement with the United States that came as a result of the cancellation of the Avro Arrow.
 Canada would lease 66 F-101 Voodoo fighters and take over operation of 12 Pinetree radar bases.

 Upon hand-over on 1 April 1962, the operating unit was inactivated and replaced by the RCAF No. 56 Aircraft Control & Warning Squadron and the base became RCAF Station Kamloops.
 Radars at the station were also upgraded to the following: